-At the time of maximum glacial advance, the valley of the Kansas River was covered by the continental ice sheet all the way east to Kansas City, a straight line distance of 92 mi, but 127 mi by today's river channel.
-The western limit of glaciation is approximately 4 mi upvalley from Wamego.
-In order for the glacier to flow southward across the river valley and still be able to surmount Tower Hill, 360 ft above the present floodplain, there must have been a continued pressure gradient toward the south and the surface of the ice undoubtedly maintained a southward topographic gradient.
-Without considering other factors, it can be crudely estimated that the ice must have been at least 300 ft thick on the upland north of the river, and perhaps 500 ft thick over the ancestral valley of the Kansas River.
+At the time of maximum glacial advance, the valley of the Kansas River was covered by the continental ice sheet all the way east to Kansas City, a straight line distance of 92 mi (147 km), but 127 (203 km) mi by today's river channel.
+The western limit of glaciation is approximately 4 mi (6.4 km) upvalley from Wamego.
+In order for the of size sorting does not, in this case, require selectivity by running water.
+Outcrops of Sioux Quartzite in the Minnesota source area locally expose strata that are riven by joints spaced l2 to l8 inches (30-45 cm) apart and intersecting at right angles, providing a ready source for a field of boulders all about the same size.
+This explanation does, however, require transport en masse from southern Minnesota to northern Kansas, a phenomenon for which there is supporting evidence elsewhere along the terminal zone but which suggests puzzling ice mechanics.

+glacier to flow southward across the river valley and still be able to surmount Tower Hill, 360 ft (110 m) above the present floodplain, there must have been a continued pressure gradient toward the south and the surface of the ice undoubtedly maintained a southward topographic gradient.
+Without considering other factors, one can crudely estimate that the ice must have been at least 300 ft (91 m) thick on the upland north of the river and perhaps 500 ft (152 m) thick over the ancestral valley of the Kansas River.